Why nonprofits need secure financial systems

 Why role-based access improves security and compliance

-- Meet compliance requirements for audits and data protection
+- Meet compliance requirements for audits and data protection standards

 How role-based access creates operational efficiency